jfredett/hazel/LOG.md

 I think I'm going to try to remove `Turn`, fewer tokens is better, since ultimately I want to encode this into a bytestream.

+## 2300 - atm

+Had to put things down, but came back, changed the line, and that was it, that was the whole bug.
+Still 3 broken tests remaining but very happy to not have to chase that one anymore.